Fuh-ngwa/A-multiple-sclerosis-prognostic-index-/README.md

 Here I have published my R-codes for the analysis in the paper: "Developing a clinical–environmental–genotypic prognostic index for relapsing-onset multiple sclerosis and clinically isolated syndrome"
 This paper is available at https://doi.org/10.1093/braincomms/fcab288

+# Part I: Analysis of EDSS

+1-Compute the CEPI, GPI, and CEGPI using the R-script "1-Analysis of EDSS_Develope the prognostic index.R "
+2-Perform dynamic landmark prediction on the prognostic indices using the R-script "2-Analysis of EDSS_Dynamic landmark prediciton using the prognostic index.R"

+# Part II: Analysis of relapse

-##Compute the CEPI, GPI, and CEGPI using the R-script 1-Analysis of EDSS_Develope the prognostic index
+3-Compute the CEPI, GPI, and CEGPI using the R-script "1-Analysis of EDSS_Develope the prognostic index.R "
+2-Perform dynamic landmark prediction on the prognostic indices using the R-script "2-Analysis of EDSS_Dynamic landmark prediciton using the prognostic index.R"

+## Part III: Analysis of Relapses of EDSS.

+-To perform this analysis, combined the EDSS status (0,1) with relapse status (0,1) and repeat the analysis in Part I and II.